Shopping Links

 US DVD Review

-ADV's hybrid DVD has acceptable English and Japanese soundtracks, an accurate-enough English subtitle track, and a respectably smooth video transfer, considering the age and grain of the film.
-The closest thing to any bonus material, however, is ADV's Black Lion trailer.
+ADV's DVD has acceptable English and Japanese soundtracks, an accurate-enough English subtitle track, and a respectably smooth video transfer, considering the age and grain of the original material.
+The closest thing to an extra feature, however, is ADV's Black Lion trailer.

 Gore, gore, and more gore.
-It'd rank 16-up, but is barely even serious enough to qualify for that.
+It qualifies as 16-up, but is barely even serious enough to feel like it deserves it.

 Violence: 4 - Blood, chunks, and flying limbs galore, all in exquisite detail, but too over-the-top to be all that serious.